zulfanakmal/zulfanakmal/README.md

 - 👯 I’m looking to collaborate as Data Automation and Analyst
 - 🤔 I’m looking for suggest for Rust Project Ideas
 - 💬 Ask me about anything
-- 📫 How to reach me: [My Instagram](https://www.instagram.com/upan.napu)
+- 📫 How to reach me: akmalanasahil@gmail.com
 ## Education:

 #### 1. [Universitas Gadjah Mada](https://www.ugm.ac.id) | Bachelor of Electrical Engineering | Yogyakarta `2016-2020`